Deeply Rooted

 “Don’t you ever worry – I couldn’t be more proud.
 Love, Mrs. M.”

 I have absolutely no recollection of ever reading these words before that moment at my mom’s this past fall.
 What did she know?
 Even now, my heartbeats faster, I choke back tears, and I long to run to her and ask.
 What did you see in my eyes?
 What did you read between the lines of all of those stories I wrote for you?
-What did our neighbor, your fellow teacher, share with you?
 Why did you write that?
 Those words, I touch them over and over again.
 There is something in those words that only a great teacher could convey.
 Something that now, 37 years later, makes me feel so understood.

 Mrs. Molloy?
 Remember when I thought my name was too different?
 No one was named Melissa back in the 70’s.
 I could never find my name pre-printed on a mug or a key chain.
 Under the wise council of my best friend, Liza, I decided I’d like to change my name to Lissa.
 Somehow, I even found the confidence to make this desire known to you, though I never told my mom.
 I’ll never forget that moment when I raised my hand to answer a spelling question and you said, “Yes, Lissa?”
 I shrunk back in my chair as the whole class turned to stare at me, but you stood there straight-faced and patiently waited for my answer.
 Plus, you never returned my papers and asked me to use my proper name.